AndyD87/CcOS/README.md

 ## Build on Windows

-For building on Windows, at least Visual Studio 2013 is required, earlier Version doesn't support c++11.
+For building on Windows, at least Visual Studio 2013 is required, earlier Version doesn't fully support c++11.
-In subdirectory "Tools" are some scripts for creating Solutions depending on Version and Architecture.
+In subdirectory "Tools", you can find some scripts for creating Solutions depending on Version and Architecture.
 Direct builds with nmake are possbile.
 Look at cmake documentation, how to make it.

 Execute following to get a Solution: